cfaqiri/payroll-challenge-rails/README.md

 # Payroll Challenge (Rails)

-This project is a refactoring of my original [Payroll Challenge](https://github.com/cfaqiri/payroll-challenge) project, built on Rails rather than Django.
+This project is a redo of my original [Payroll Challenge](https://github.com/cfaqiri/payroll-challenge) project, built on Rails rather than Django.